 This fund works to support the development and growth of social enterprises in the county.

 This fund is currently working to help the elderly and families in crisis.

 This fund was set up by an anonymous donor, with beneficiaries yet to be defined.

 This fund works to support projects in the City and Counties involving children aged up to 10 years old.

 This fund works to support projects involving young people aged 14-25.

 Support is offered to projects getting young people under the age of 19 engaged with sport.

 Launched and run by Leicestershire and Rutland Community Foundation, Women in Philanthropy is a network of women building a sustainable fund to support 3 local charities per year.
-In 2016, the chosen WiP charities are The Bridge – Homelessness to Hope; New Futures and The Sustainable Land Trust.
+In 2017, the chosen WiP charities are Centre for Fun & Families; New Dawn New Day and The Evington Centre ward for advanced dementia.